 36.5 / San Francisco Bay was performed in the very public location of Aquatic Park, near the Dolphin Club and Ghirardelli Square.
-Sunde hired a producer for the first time and engaged several local organizations in partnerships (Long Now Foundation, Sustainable Surf, Swim Clubs, Department of the Environment).
+Sunde hired a producer for the first time.
+She also engaged several local organizations in partnerships, including Long Now Foundation, Sustainable Surf, Swim Clubs, and the San Francisco Department of the Environment.

 SF Chronicle, KQED, SF Guardian.